Aveygo/AstroSleuth/README.md

 ## Concerns and Personal Notes

 Its not a understatement that this tool has changed my life.
 It was my first machine learning project.
 I even built full-stack applications searching for the perfect way to share my work.
 I will continue to do so.
-Ask for any improvements and I will likely impliment them.
-I am begging for an excuse to work on it so any feedback is appreciated.
-I am interested in creating a Photoshop/Pixinsight plugin if thats what even a single person wants, just open a git issue [here](https://github.com/Aveygo/AstroSleuth/issues) and I'll see to it.
+Ask for any improvements and I will likely implement them.
+Any feedback is appreciated, such as creating a Photoshop/Pixinsight plugin, just open a git issue [here](https://github.com/Aveygo/AstroSleuth/issues) and I'll see to it.

 For the redditors, this tool is presented as is, free as long as it stays free, I cannot convey though words how much I dont care that its not "scientifically accurate".

+## Support the project

+Make sure to give the repo a star so that it's easier for other people to discover it!

 <!---If it wasnt for https://www.rc-astro.com/ I wouldnt have built up the effort though spite to go though redeveloping this project.
 "Does BlurXTerminator fabricate detail?
 No" is full of s**t, when I got s**t for being honest and saying my model does-->
 <!--git push hf HEAD:main-->